Serving Trinity County Assessor California Property Owners

 We've identified the most common errors in Trinity County assessments: incorrect square footage (happens in 23% of cases), wrong lot size calculations, outdated comparable sales from different market conditions, and failure to account for property limitations like steep terrain or seasonal access roads.
 Each error costs you money, year after year, until someone challenges it.

-The Trinity County Property Tax Protest Process Made Simple
+The Trinity County Property Tax Appeal Process Made Simple

 That's where we come in.
 Our licensed professionals know Trinity County's assessment practices, the Appeals Board members, and exactly which arguments work.
 We handle every form, every deadline, and every negotiation.
 You spend five minutes giving us your property details, then sit back while we fight for your money.
 When we win – and we win 94% of the time – you keep 75% of every dollar we save you.